 Borrowing his mother’s old truck, Omar asked his old friend Nick Friedman to join him.
 They printed out flyers, handed them out in the neighborhood, and executed their first orders the next day.
-Initially, it was only a summer job and they both continued their studies at the university.
+Initially, it was only a summer job and they both continued their studies in the university.
 In 2004, they won the prestigious Rothchild Entrepreneurship Competition with their business plan.
-This had the two cornerstones of College Hunks Hauling Junk’s business model thoroughly described: a company has to grow through franchising and be more effective than its competitors due to a central ordering center.
+This had the two cornerstones of College Hunks Hauling Junk’s business model thoroughly described: a company has to grow through franchising, and be more effective than its competitors due to a central ordering center.

 Only after spending some months in an office as wage workers did the young men decide to become entrepreneurs.
 For the sake of a strong Sales and Loyalty Center, they moved the company from Washington to Florida, where telemarketing is high-level.
 The call center works 7 days a week, takes the orders, and distributes them between franchisees.
-70% of the work comes to the company via the call center.
+70% of the work comes to the company via call center.
 By 2018, the company had more than 100 locations around the US, and they extended their operations abroad, firstly to Canada.

-The franchisee has to initially layout between 90,000 and 200,000 dollars, depending on whether they want to handle moving, junk removal, or both.
+The franchisee has to initially lay out between 90,000 and 200,000 dollars, depending on whether they want to handle moving, junk removal, or both.
 The starting fee also covers the operating costs for the first six months.

 Becoming a franchisee is an exciting way of growing a company that could be used much more than it has been until now – especially considering the McDonald’s success story that has become synonymous with franchising.
-Unfortunately, franchising is far from being riskless – in some respects, it is riskier than starting your own company.
+Unfortunately, franchising is far from being riskless – in some respects, it is more risky than starting your own company.